 Arin Presenting the Ocean View!

-We stayed some of the time with my mom Ann and met her brand new husband Dave (he’s a keeper!!) who live in Sebring, went out one night with my sister Janice who lives and works for Ft.
-Lauderdale (she was recovering from a workers’ compensation related injury due to getting rear ended while driving a City vehicle from behind by a tourist driving while on his phone…read more below).
+We stayed some of the time with my mom Ann and met her brand new husband Dave (he’s a keeper!!) who live in Sebring, and went out one night with my sister Janice who lives in and works for the City of Ft.
+Lauderdale.
+Janice was recovering from a workers’ compensation related injury (neck strain) due to getting rear ended while on duty driving a city vehicle by a distracted tourist driving who was on his phone…(read more below).

-So, think (or don’t because it was too much…) of the mileage we put on in this beautiful state over the days as Randy drove us all around in a not very big SUV…from Orlando to Sebring, from Sebring to Ft.
+So, think (or don’t because it was too much…) of the mileage we put on in this beautiful state over the days as Randy drove us all around in a not very big rented SUV…from Orlando to Sebring, from Sebring to Ft.
 Lauderdale, from Ft.
 Lauderdale down to the Everglades, through a lot of the Everglades and back to Ft.
 Lauderdale, from Ft Lauderdale back to Sebring; from Sebring to Winter Haven for a stop at the cemetery and back to the airport in Orlando.

 It was incredible to view a rainbow from above it on the flight home.
 And, come to think of it, I saw an incredible sunset on the way to Florida although one had to (if lucky enough for the window seat like me) really look behind to the West!
 When in the air one’s feelings can really affect the flight, as you may well know.

-Back to the worker’s compensation situation Janice went through.
-The person assigned to “help her” was rude, condescending and uninformed.
-My sister confided to me she wanted to reach through the phone and grab this workers’ compensation specialist by the neck and say…”Hey you!
+“Hey you!
 My neck really hurts and I’ve recently received medical treatment.
 I’m recuperating at home as has been discussed with my direct supervisor and will be back on the streets when I’m better.”
 And Janice did return to her job quickly considering the situation, but she certainly didn’t need any more stress placed on her by someone who didn’t care!

-Another tidbit about our Florida trip…. (continual praying for Florida and all Floridians due to Hurricaine Irma…the stories I’ve been hearing)…I went into the ocean the first time with all my jewelry on (STUPID), but only for a short time before I realized I really wanted to go under and do some serious splashing with these two!
+Another tidbit about our Florida trip (continual praying for Florida and all Floridians due to Hurricaine Irma, the stories I’ve been hearing), I went into the ocean the first time with all my jewelry on (STUPID), but only for a short time before I realized I really wanted to go under and do some serious splashing with these two!